utkuozbulak/pytorch-cnn-visualizations/README.md

 **Note**: I removed cv2 dependencies and moved the repository towards PIL.
 A few things might be broken (although I tested all methods), I would appreciate if you could create an issue if something does not work.

+**Note**: The code in this repository was tested with torch version 0.4.1 and some of the functions may not work as intended in later versions.
+Although it shouldn't be too much of an effort to make it work, I have no plans at the moment to make the code in this repository compatible with the latest version because I'm still using 0.4.1.

 ## Implemented Techniques

 * [Gradient visualization with vanilla backpropagation](#gradient-visualization)